su6i/PersonalDevelopment/README.md

 3. Rich Dad Poor Dad by Robert T. Kiyosaki
 4. Good to Great by James C. Collins
 5. Speed Train to Wealth by Darren Hardy
+6. Think and Grow Rich by Napoleon Hill